Limn, a definition

 Something bright shone into the window.

 At first, I thought it was a thief with a flashlight, peering inside.
 Dad would warn us of “Hankyman” — his word for a thief/robber/ne’er-do-well.
-I thought it was Hankyman.
+I froze, thinking for a moment it was Hankyman.

 Moonlight, floating before me on the floor, so bright.